Danny Brown: 2022–present: Scaring the Hoes, Quaranta, and Stardust

 On January 15, 2023, rapper JPEGMafia hinted on his social media that he was working with Brown on a collaborative project.
 On February 28, 2023, on The Danny Brown Show, both Brown and JPEGMafia announced that their collaborative project is named Scaring the Hoes Vol. 1, and played a sneak peek of the first single on the project.
 On March 13, 2023, the first single of the project called "Lean Beef Patty" was released to streaming services, and the album was released on March 24, 2023, under the title Scaring the Hoes.

 On October 17, 2023, it was announced that Brown would release his fifth studio album, titled Quaranta, on November 17.
 The first single, titled "Tantor", was released the same day.
 The second single, "Jenn's Terrific Vacation", was released on November 14.

 On September 23, 2025, Brown released the single "Starburst", the lead single from his album Stardust, which released November 7.
-It features contributions from Quadeca, underscores, JOHNNASCUS, Frost Children, ISSBROKIE, femtanyl, Nnamdï, ta Ukrainka, Zheani, Cynthoni, and Jane Remover.
+It features contributions from Quadeca, underscores, JOHNNASCUS, Frost Children, ISSBROKIE, Femtanyl, Nnamdï, ta Ukrainka, Zheani, Cynthoni, and Jane Remover.

+On January 8, 2026, Brown featured on up-and-coming UK artist Wesley Joseph's single "Peace of Mind" in the run up to his debut studio album, Forever Ends Someday.

+On February 4, 2026, Brown announced that his 2012 debut single, "Grown Up", will be re-released as a 7" single for Record Store Day on April 18, 2026.
+It will be limited to 1,500 copies and will feature the song's instrumental on its B-side.